sinak/stripe-blog-posts/1 - Pizzanet.md

 <p align="center"><img src="https://github.com/sinak/stripe-blog-posts/raw/master/1%20-%20images/netmarket-2.gif" /></p>
 <p align="center"><img src="https://github.com/sinak/stripe-blog-posts/raw/master/1%20-%20images/netmarket-1.gif" /></p>

 Kohn is now working on a new startup, [ShopMyLabel](http://shopmylabel.com), and when I called him to discuss NetMarket he happened to have the new [Stripe checkout](https://stripe.com/blog/stripe-checkout) open in a browser tab.
 He told me they're planning on using it for the next revision of ShopMyLabel.
-For one of the inventors of eCommerce and the first online shopping cart to be considering using our product is an honor to say the leasst.
+For one of the inventors of ecommerce and the first online shopping cart to be considering using our product is an honor to say the leasst.

 ###A developing story

-Pioneers like NetMarket, SCO, and Pizza Hut are in our recent past; it's less than two decades since the first eCommerce transactions were being made.
+Pioneers like NetMarket, SCO, and Pizza Hut are in our recent past; it's less than two decades since the first ecommerce transactions were being made.
 The barriers to selling online have shrunk considerably, but we're still in the early days of online commerce.
 Twenty years from now, it's likely that Stripe Checkout will look as dated as the original NetMarket and PizzaNet.
 We're excited to be a part of that narrative, and eager to see what the next 20 years of online commerce have in store.